 For most photographers, a telephoto zoom lens is going to be the second-most important lens in their kit.
-This is the lens that is going to be pulled out for portraits, events (including kid performances), sports, wildlife, landscapes, the beach and many more photography subjects.
+The telephoto zoom is the lens that is going to be pulled out for portraits, events (including kid performances), sports, wildlife, landscapes, the beach, and many more photography subjects.

 The Ultimate Zoom Lens

-Impressive Image Quality, Great Build Quality, Fast AF, Image Stabilization, Compact & Light, Great Value
+Impressive Image Quality, Great Build Quality, Fast AF, Excellent Image Stabilization, Compact & Light, Great Value

-Very Good Image Quality, Great Build Quality, Fast AF, Image Stabilization, Excellent Focal Length Range
+Excellent Image Quality, Pro-Grade Build Quality, Fast and Accurate AF, Very Effective Image Stabilization, Excellent Focal Length Range

 Excellent Value, Very Good Image Quality, Pro-Grade Build Quality, Fast AF